 A drop-in stove is installed within the framework of a kitchen's cabinets, in an opening custom cut for the size of that particular stove.
 When you replace an old drop-in stove with a new model, the cabinets must be altered by a cabinetmaker if the new stove doesn't have the same dimensions as the old one.
 Replacing the the stove with a regular, freestanding range can be a less expensive alternative.
 Choose a range that's the same height as your countertops and no wider than the space between the existing cabinets.

-Shut off the power to the stove at the circuit breaker box.
+To begin the process of converting a drop in range to a slide in range, shut off the power to the stove at the circuit breaker box.
 If you're unsure whether the power is off, turn off the home's main electrical supply.
-Take out the screws holding the decorative trim under the oven door, using the screwdriver.
-Remove the trim.
+Then, use a screwdriver to take out the screws holding the decorative trim under the oven door and remove the trim.

-Use a T-square to draw a line from the back corners of the rectangular cutout straight back to the wall.
-Use the rotary tool to cut along the line until you reach the wall.
-If the countertop between the cuts is still attached to the wall, pull it away from the wall with a crowbar.
-Sand the cut edges smooth.
+Now you'll see the rectangular cutout in the countertop where the drop-in stove rested.
+The countertop behind this rectangle needs to be removed.
+Use a T-square to draw a line from the back corners of the rectangular cutout straight back to the wall, and then use the rotary tool to cut along the line until you reach the wall.
+If the countertop between the cuts is still attached to the wall, pull it away from the wall with a crowbar, and finish up by sanding the cut edges smooth.